Sepehrmasihpour/rock-paper-scissors-lizard-spock/README.md

 ## Contributing

 <sub>Note: This section is included for completeness.
-We don't anticipate contributions, but you're welcome to try.</sub>
+I don't anticipate contributions, but you're welcome to try.</sub>

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)